The Sweet Treat Guide to Southern Vermont: What to eat, drink, & savor near Tanglebloom Cabin

 From the best maple creemee in Vermont to bonbons made with foraged forest ingredients — a treat-lover's guide to the Brattleboro area and beyond.

-A stay at Tanglebloom Cabin comes with a lot: a flower farm to wander, a meadow to sit in, a night sky that makes you remember what quiet feels like.
+A stay at Tanglebloom Cabin comes with a lot: a flower farm to wander, a meadow to sit in, a night sky that makes you remember what quiet truly feels like.
 But there's another layer to a trip out here that we love pointing guests toward — and it involves a lot of very good eating.

 Southern Vermont has an underrated food scene: The bakers, chocolate makers, and farmers in this region are doing some seriously special things, and if you know where to look, a drive to town can turn into one of the best parts of a trip.
 Here's our current list of sweet spots worth seeking out.